Author has written 4 stories for World Ends With You, D.Gray-Man, and Natsume Yūjin-Chō.

 For those of you who need help (quite a bit of help), the first part is Alyss and the second is me.
 (I trust you all know who I am.)
 Normally we'd differentiate by using the squiggle symbol for Alyss instead of a normal dash, but something strange is happening and we can't use it on the profile (nor can we use the 'heart emote', because FNN keeps deleting everything after the "Less than" symbol).

-Things that need work, and therefore hope to improve by writing about: (-or rather, what I hope to get Alyss to write at some point or another in the foreseeable future; the arts just aren't meant to be my job.)
+Things that need work, and therefore hope to improve: (-or rather, what I hope to get Alyss to write at some point or another in the foreseeable future; the arts just aren't meant to be my job.)
 This is something of a checklist.
 I will add and remove things as I deem fit; Alyss has no say in this.
 (Of course, I've little say in anything else on this site, beta profile aside.)

 - Humor (working on it, in a roundabout, procrastinator-ish way)

 The kind of writer I (meaning Alyss) admire/hope to become at some point: (I swear, Alyss changes this every other week.
 I'll try to keep it steady.)

 The kind of epic writer that puts a single, canonicly-plausible-but-impossibly-creative(-or-really-well-executed) twist in a given canon-story and suddenly makes the whole thing entirely their own.
 These are model fanfic writers, people!
 And no, I'm not talking about inserting OC's, though those sometimes help the transition-into-awesomefully-original-territory process along.

 Stuff that's Hard (or Not Easy) to Figure Out and Would've been Nice to Know Before I started FNN (or FFN, actually):

 - FNN: "Fanfiction.net", which is self-explanatory